Introduction to Internet Security Protocols

 6. PGP Protocol

 PGP Protocol stands for Pretty Good Privacy, which we developed by Phil Zimmerman.
-PGP protocol is easy to use and free including its source code documentation.
+The PGP protocol, including its source code documentation, is easy to use and free.
 It also supports the basic requirements of cryptography.
-However, for those organizations that require support, a low-cost commercial version Of PGP protocol is available from an organization called viacrypt.
-PGP protocol becomes extremely popular and more widely used as compared to PEM protocol.
+However, organizations that require support can obtain a low-cost commercial version of the PGP protocol from ViaCrypt.
+PGP protocol has become extremely popular and more widely used than PEM protocol.
 PGP protocol support cryptography like encryption, Non-repudiation, and message integrity.

 Recommended Articles

 This is a guide to Internet Security Protocols.
-Here we discuss the introduction to Internet Security Protocols along with 6 different security protocols.
-In this article we have seen what are various security protocols that help us to secure communication over the internet.
+Here we discuss the introduction and various internet security protocols, respectively.
 You may also have a look at the following articles to learn more –